josephrocca/getVideoFrames.js/README.md

-Simple single-file JavaScript library to break a video down into individual frames using the new WebCodecs API.
+Simple JavaScript library to performantly and reliably break a video down into individual frames using the new WebCodecs API.

  * Currently only supports mp4 files.
  * Check browser support: https://caniuse.com/webcodecs